-A vast, seemingly infinite plain forms the foundation for the scene: As if from nowhere, people appear on the surface of the image.
-They emerge from layers rich in nuances of light white or hazy gray, leaving plenty of room for interpretation.
-The artist Leszek Skurski, who is a native of Poland, repeatedly devotes his paintings to figurative storytelling.
-In his works, he depicts many stories, that remain open-ended and allow the most diverse interpretations.
-They are paintings depicting narratives that seem to have paused or stopped in action, and Skurski captures these forms with a narrative density.
-Many evanescent moments of our existence and interactions are captured on the canvas like excerpts or snapshots between their occurrence and disappearance.
-Hence, the images of the artist, who lives and works in Fulda, are reminiscent of film stills or still images that outline a content, character, or mood.
+A vast, seemingly boundless plain forms the ground for the action: As if from nowhere, dark figures appear on the picture surface, emerging, as it were, from their deep levels, from layers rich in nuances in light white or hazy gray, leaving plenty of room for their presence, for their story.Polish-born artist Leszek Skurski, who studied at the Gdansk Academy of Art, repeatedly devotes his monochrome painting to figurative narrative.
+In his works, he depicts many small and large stories that remain open on all sides.
+They are images of standstill, of pausing and remaining in an action, out of an attitude, which he captures in concentrated form and narrative density.
+Many evanescent moments of an existence or togetherness are captured on the canvas: like excerpts from a sequence, like snapshots between their appearance and disappearance.
+In this way, they are reminiscent of film stills or still images that reveal a content, a character, or a mood.

 That is to say: they refer to a scene that began outside the representation and continues there, that is captured in the picture, that comes to rest here, so to speak.
 In this sense, the artist today, in the times of rapid floods of information and images, concentrates again and again on the "one" image that tells a whole story.
 In doing so, he shows many things from a distance and thus gets particularly close to what is happening.
 He renders his subject from a distance in small, sometimes blurred views that sharpen the eye for the whole, for the concrete.
 In the works of Leszek Skurski, which have been shown in numerous solo and group exhibitions in Europe, the USA and South Africa, the image of man is always at the center of the representation.
 From the beginning, his interest has been in the 'living being', initially still in large form and strong color, in shadowy physicality.